The Death Of Us (2023) review – A chilling lockdown horror time capsule

 It’s interesting stuff.
 Breneman cleverly places Katie and Morgan on different ends of the pandemic spectrum.
 Katie is, perhaps, overly careful and a bit too keen to follow restrictions.
 Even to the point where her overwhelming fear takes over when she attempts to enter a store.
 While Morgan is more sceptical, less concerned about the possibility of becoming ill, and eager to bend the rules wherever possible.

 I really enjoyed the fact that The Death of Us taps into the rampant misinformation that was so prevalent during this time period.
 It was really tough to not feel overwhelmed with the incredible amount of statistics and facts dumped on us everyday by the news.
 This movie doubles down on that and leans hard into the concept of government overreach..
-Our characters can’t even leave the house thanks to a military that is only too keen to shoot on sight.

-Is it, at times, a little implausible?
-Of course, but it is a thriller movie.
-It would hardly be thrilling if the only risk to the characters was a stern telling off and a slap on the wrist.
 Everyday Katie and Morgan are reminded of the death toll and the part they play in preventing it.
 But, as their rights are further eroded and the situation grows all the more desperate, their will to remain weakens.
 Along with that, the temptation to escape becomes overwhelming.
 The big question remains, is escape even possible?

-Rough Around the Edges, Strong at the Core
+Rough around the edges, strong at the core

-It helps to align your expectations going into a low budget indie movie like this.
-These productions already have a lot of limitations due to funding, etc. When you throw a pandemic into the mix, it only adds to the complications.
 Don’t expect wild special effects, an extensive cast, and big budget filmmaking.
 This is a cast and crew working with what little they have.
 Expect some wonky colour grading, inconsistent camera work, a story whose ambition perhaps stretches past what the crew were able to accomplish, as well as some of your usual D.I.Y thriller pitfalls.

 The parts of the film that count are strong and that is what really matters.
 Acting is solid, throughout.
 Dana Schick and Ahku have some great chemistry and both do an admirable job portraying their character’s very specific struggles with the situation.
 Schick would actually scoop up the Best Actress award at the Independent Filmmaker Showcase (LA Film Festival).
 The Death of Us also won Best Produced Script at the Austin Revolution Film Festival.
 Very impressive!

 The ending is probably going to prove divisive.
 I will say, however, that it’s nice to see a low budget indie movie with a psychological bent actually settling on a definitive conclusion.
 I am tired of movies hedging and throwing in the big question mark at the end that leaves you guessing.
 It’s fine when it works but it is so overdone, lately.
-With all of that being said, I am really looking forward to seeing what these guys can do in the future.
-Especially without the limitations of a worldwide pandemic.

 Should You Watch The Death of Us?